 Councillors decided to implement the Waste Strategy 2015-2020 at the Environment and Community Services Committee meeting 6 July 2016.

 This sets the strategic objectives, policies and plans for 2015–2020 and beyond.
 Outlining our key drivers, our current performance, the services we provide and proposed changes to those services.Start reading

-You can find the background papers for the strategy on the links below:
+You can find the background papers for the strategy below: